mcraiha/avaloniaui.net/wwwroot/docs/tutorial/creating-the-project.md

 - The **App.xaml** file is where XAML styles and templates that will apply to the entire application will be placed.
 - The **Program.cs** file is the entry point for execution of the application.
 Here you can configure the platform options for Avalonia if necessary.
 - The **ViewLocator.cs** file is used to look up views for view models.
 This will be explained in more detail later.
+- The **nuget.config** file is where the application's NuGet dependencies are specified
+- The **Todo.csproj** file is the C# Project file that specifies project settings, source paths, etc.

 <a class="btn btn-primary" role="button" href="creating-a-view">
     Next